Frequently Asked Questions

 Yes, absolutely!
 Our courses are open to all.
 You do not need any previous qualifications to join a class, although language classes might require you to have sufficient proficiency in a language to join a particular level.

 Do Imperial College alumni qualify for the internal rate?

 The Internal Rate is for current Imperial College staff and students.
 Imperial College alumni should select the Associate Rate.
-Please enrol online as normal, then provide proof of your former affiliation with the College (scanned copy of degree certificate or of any official letter from the College) by emailing this information to firstname.lastname@example.org.
+We will validate your status by way of contacting the Alumni Office.

-I'm not sure what language level I'm at - is there anyone I can contact before enrolling?
+I'm not sure of my language level - can I check before enrolling?

-Yes.
-Please first review our language course descriptions to try to identify the course level which should be most suitable for you.
-Especially if somewhat out of practice, please be reasonably sure and realistic about your level of proficiency prior to proceeding with enrolment.
-Should you require further assistance please do contact the relevant language advisor(s).
+You can do this by using our language course descriptions, on the individual language course internet pages, to try to identify the course level which should be most suitable for you.
+If you use this method please be reasonably realistic about your level of proficiency before proceeding with enrolment.

 Can I bring a guest to my class with me?

 Sorry, no. For legal and insurance reasons set by the central authorities at Imperial College we must have a formal record of all persons in our classes and because of this guests cannot join you on a class, even if it is only for one session.
 It can also lead to complaints from other learners if people attend sessions for free.

 How do I make a complaint?

 Thankfully complaints are very rare, but we do take any dissatisfaction with our service or teaching very seriously.
 At Imperial College we follow standard practice in education by using a two tiered complaints system.